 However, under ASC 815, because the Company has not elected hedging treatment, the gains or losses on all of the Company's derivative instruments held during the period are reflected in our statements of operations.
-This presentation includes gains or losses on all contracts in effect during the reporting period - covering the current period as well as future periods.
+This presentation includes gains or losses on all contracts in effect during the reporting period, including those covering both the current period as well as future periods.